The Most Common Ofsted Deep Dive Questions 2024: With SLT Recommendations For How To Answer And Prepare For Them

 • Do you feel supported?

-• Do you feel you have been given all the tools you need to do this role?
+• Do you have all the tools you need to do this role?

 • How do you ensure accurate assessment?